MA Interaction Design

 Led by a people-centred approach, the MA Interaction Design programme teaches fundamental skills, methods and tools related to product, screen and service interactions.

-The MA Interaction Design is a one-year full time taught masters delivered in NCAD in conjunction with UCD.
+The MA Interaction Design is a one-year full time taught masters.
 The course teaches fundamental approaches, methods and tools related to the design of digital products, experiences, systems and services with a focus on users and context of use.
 The MA is studio-based with students engaging in lectures, seminars, workshops, fieldwork and independent and group projects.
 The studio environment is an essential component, fostering collaborative and peer-to-peer learning.

 The MA Interaction Design brings together candidates from a range of fields including design, art, computer science, psychology, sociology and business, and prepares graduates to play a leading role in the development of emerging technology in society.